Year-End Tax Saving Tips for Individuals and Families - 2026

 Explore available tax credits, which are more valuable than deductions.

-- Child Tax Credit: Up to $2,000 per qualifying child.
+- Child Tax Credit: Up to $2,200 per qualifying child (increased by the One Big Beautiful Bill Act for 2025).

 - Energy Credits: Credits for solar installation or energy-efficient home improvements.